qtlHD/qtlHD/doc/input/mapping_inputs.md

 An example of a genotype reader can be found [here](https://github.com/pjotrp/qtlHD/blob/master/test/data/regression/test_genotype.qtab).
 Reader and writer are [here](https://github.com/pjotrp/qtlHD/tree/master/src/D/qtl/plugins/qtab).

+Note that the genotype table is also involved in handling sex.
+Sex is defined by the combination of a sex chromosome (which is defined in the Marker section) and the sex of the founders.
+For sex, at every genotype position, additional 'alleles' are introduced.

 # The marker map section